Covering News And Entertainment.

 Saturday Night Fever is a 1977 American Musical Film and Drama Film directed by John Badham and starring John Travolta as “Tony Manero,” a working-class young man who spends his weekends dancing and drinking at a local Brooklyn discothèque; Karen Lynn Gorney as “Stephanie Mangano”, his dance partner and eventual confidante; and Donna Pescow as Annette, Tony’s former dance partner and would-be girlfriend.
 While in the disco, Tony is the champion dancer.
 His circle of friends and weekend dancing help him to cope with the harsh realities of his life: a dead-end job, clashes with his unsupportive and squabbling parents, racial tensions in the local community, and his general restlessness.
 It was filmed in Brooklyn and Manhattan, New York.
 Film scenes include the 2001 Odyssey Disco on 64th Street in Bay Ridge, Brooklyn; the New York City Subway system; 86th Street in Bensonhurst, Brooklyn; Lenny’s Pizza on 86th Street, Bensonhurst, Brooklyn; and the Verrazano–Narrows Bridge (named after Giovanni da Verrazzano- but in error the second Z was omitted) located in Bay Ridge, Brooklyn it is a suspension bridge to Staten Island.
 In 2010, Saturday Night Fever was deemed “culturally, historically, or aesthetically significant” by the Library of Congress and selected for preservation in the National Film Registry.

 The dance floor scenes were filmed at the famous 2001 Odyssey Disco on 64th Street in Brooklyn, New York which opened in 1975.
 By 1976 Disco greats like Gloria Gaynor, Carol Douglas, Tavares, The Trammps, Blue Magic, and countless others began performing there.
 In the 1980s when Odyssey closed, it reopened and was renamed Spectrum, a Gay club for Men and Women.
 The dance floor remained intact until Spectrum closed its doors on February 12, 2005; the famous dance floor was auctioned off.

 The film was directed by John Badham, produced by Robert Stigwood, screenplay by Norman Wexler, based on Tribal Rites of the New Saturday Night by Nik Cohn.
 It starred John Travolta, Karen Lynn Gorney, Barry Miller, Joseph Cali, Paul Pape, Donna Pescow, Bruce Ornstein, Martin Shakar, and Julie Bovasso.
 Music by The Bee Gees (Barry Gibb, Maurice Gibb, and Robin Gibb) along with David Shire.
-Cinematography by Ralf D. Bode, edited by David Rawlins, production company RSO Records, distributed by Paramount Pictures, release date December 16, 1977.
+Cinematography by Ralf D. Bode, edited by David Rawlins, production company RSO Records, distributed by Paramount Pictures, premiere date December 14, 1977.

 SATURDAY NIGHT FEVER SOUNDTRACK: